Jed Mark Del Castillo

 What made you choose Waikato?

-What were your first impressions of the campus/Hamilton?
+What were your first impressions of the campus?

 I immediately thought the campus was amazing.
 The combination of natural elements and the university’s facilities made for a great learning and study environment.
 My favourite spots are the lakes where I like to take weekend walks.

-What have you been doing with Tatua Dairy, and how does it relate to your study?
+What have you bene doing with Tatua Dairy, and how does it relate to your study?

 My internship with Tatua Dairy involves doing a market scan or research on six Southeast Asian countries.
 The company wanted to see if there were any opportunities for them to expand into the Philippines, Indonesia, Thailand, Vietnam, Malaysia and Singapore.
 I did a general examination of the macro environment, or external factors that could affect the business, as well as the micro environment, like competitors, customers and distribution, in relation to the dairy industry.